jaxsonp/docker-dash/README.md

 `APP_NAME` - Facility-specific identifier

 `DURATION` - String to specify duration of log data to return. (hour, day, week, or month)

-_Note: For the sake of consistency, this method will accept batch requests similar to the other post methods, however it will not return any useful data and is therefore completely useless_

 ### Example Response: